 7. You’ll get a “Success” message to indicate that the app package has been removed.
 Modify the package name and enter the above commands one by one to uninstall the system applications.

-How to Disable Samsung Bloatware without Package Name
+How to Remove Samsung Bloatware without Package Name

 If you want to disable an app without executing a command for every app.
 You can follow this method, this method is also similar but you can delete bloatware without running commands.